top of page

 Proposed measures

-You sell laptops from a brand whose manufacturer purchases cobalt that is mined using child labour. | Influence the brand to join the Responsible Minerals Initiative and steer their manufacturers towards sourcing cobalt from approved smelters and refiners.
-Consider ending the relation if they are not willing to improve their practices. |
+Influence the brand to join the Responsible Minerals Initiative and steer their manufacturers towards sourcing cobalt from approved smelters and refiners.
+Consider ending the relation if they are not willing to improve their practices.

-You sell shirts with embroidered labels, where the manufacturer has outsourced the sewing process to child labourers who work from home. | Emphasize that child labour must not occur and follow up to ensure that the manufacturer takes steps to facilitate the transition away from child labour.
-End the collaboration if the manufacturer is not willing to improve its work. |
+Emphasize that child labour must not occur and follow up to ensure that the manufacturer takes steps to facilitate the transition away from child labour.
+End the collaboration if the manufacturer is not willing to improve its work.

-You sell bananas grown with pesticides that contaminate the surrounding community's water supply and affect the fertility of workers. | Choose organic and fair trade bananas to encourage suppliers to become certified producers, together with other buyers.
-Ensure that the chosen certification covers both environmental and social aspects. |
+Choose organic and fair trade bananas to encourage suppliers to become certified producers, together with other buyers.
+Ensure that the chosen certification covers both environmental and social aspects.

-Action plans for sample products.
+• Action plans for suppliers of sample products.

 Forwarding requirements